lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal.md

 This command will launch the portal on port 3001 and **bootstrap**  the portal.
 Now you can access your portal on port 3001.

 #### Bootstrapping
 **The portal must be bootstrapped on the first launch.** You can remove the `--bootstrap` command later if you don't want the portal to try bootstrapping.
 However, if `--bootstrap` is specified, the portal  will firstly check if it's already bootstrapped.
-So if your portal is already bootstrapped, it is safe to launch the portal using `--bootstrap` command.
+If your portal is already bootstrapped, it is safe to launch the portal using `--bootstrap` command.
 Neither of your assets will be modified.

 ### Launch the Tyk Enterprise Developer portal with MySQL